rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 1. Log on to primary appliance, which is currently secondary and follow the preceding step 4 to 9 from the Upgrading the secondary appliance section.

-2)	Run the following command to display the state of the appliance:
+2. Run the following command to display the state of the appliance.
+The output should indicate that the appliance is the primary node and that the status of the node state is **UP**.

         show ha node

-   The output of the preceding command should indicate that the appliance is a primary node and the status of the node state is **UP**.

-3)	If the appliance is not a primary appliance, run the following command to perform a force failover to ensure that the appliance is a primary appliance:
+3. If the appliance is not a primary appliance, run the following command to perform a force failover to ensure that the appliance is a primary appliance:

         force failover

-4)	Verify that the appliance is a primary appliance.
+4. Verify that the appliance is a primary appliance.

-5)	Review LBVIP's and Servicegroup's status.
+5. Review LBVIP's and Servicegroup's status.

    Perform the verification by using the following commands: